ScalablyTyped/Converter/docs/library-developer.md

 If you want to distribute code written on top of ScalablyTyped, so there is now another workflow for producing free-standing libraries based on the generated code.

+## Example project

+Have a look at [mobx-slinky](https://github.com/ScalablyTyped/mobx-slinky) to get a taste of what's possible.
+It's published through bintray so you can test it in any Scala.js project.

 # Setup

 ## Requirements